Proven-Paradox/shaper-system/Handbook.md

 Range: Medium
 Targets: 1 ally
 Cost: 2 MP
-Effect: The target advances 2 spaces on the regen/degen track.
+Effect: The target advances 2 spaces on the regen/degen track, to a maximum of 5.
 Special: You may only use this Ability once per turn.
 Description: A powerful, sustained healing power.
 This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.